-- 1. Minimum of 4 programme core courses shall be 4 credits each. - 2.
-Out of 14 elective courses (PE/OE), the students should study at least eight programme elective courses (PE). - 3.
-MI Minor Degree: 15 credits over and above the minimum credit as specified by the departments.
-The details of MINOR will be mentioned only in the transcript not in the Degree certificate. - 4.
-HO Honours Degree: 15 credits over and above the minimum credit as specified by the departments.
-The project work is compulsory.
+- 1. Curriculum should have 7 Programme Core courses shall be of 4 credits each. - 2.
+Out of 12 elective courses (PE/OE), the students should study at least eight Programme Elective courses (PE). - 3.
+Minor (MI): 15 credits over and above the minimum credit as specified by the departments (163).
+The details of MINOR will be mentioned in the transcript. - 4.
+Honors (HO): 15 credits over and above the minimum credit as specified by the departments (163).